Ankia-Fuls/fem-e-commerce-page/Planning.md

 # Menu
-- Check die open en close button focus
+- Make background clickable for menu to close

 # Lightbox